logo

 Answer: a

-Explanation: A qualified expression is usually supported by the synthesis tools.
+Explanation: A qualified expression is usually supported by synthesis tools.
 So, qualified expression is synthesizable, the only condition is that it should use a type which can be synthesized.

 Sanfoundry Global Education & Learning Series – VHDL.